- Home

 There is one thing you should avoid saying when working with your insurance, which happens frequently.
 You shouldn't tell the adjuster, "maybe it was just wear and tear" or anything close to that.
 Even if you're being honest, that kind of statement can give the insurance company a reason to classify the damage as a maintenance issue rather than storm damage, and maintenance issues are not covered.

 It's a good idea to have your roofing contractor present during the adjuster's inspection.
 A joint assessment means both parties are looking at the same damage at the same time, and your contractor can point out issues like granule loss in the valleys or lifted flashing that an adjuster might overlook.
-Many times, after major hail events pass through North Texas, adjusters can get backlogged for weeks, so homeowners in Carrollton, Garland, and Dallas should schedule their inspections early in the season to stay ahead of the rush.
+Many times, after major hail events pass through North Texas, adjusters can get backlogged for weeks, so homeowners in Carrollton, Garland, Fort Worth, and Dallas should schedule their inspections early in the season to stay ahead of the rush.

 The Texas Department of Insurance also warns homeowners to avoid any contractor who offers to waive your deductible.
 Under Texas state law, waiving a homeowner's insurance deductible is illegal.3 If someone knocks on your door after a storm and makes that offer, that's a red flag.
 Learn more about our insurance claims assistance services.